 in

-Originally from Chimbote, a city in northern Peru, but has been living in the capital city Lima for seventeen years now.
-Having worked in renowned Peruvian restaurants like Maido, Malabar, and ámaZ, he now manages La Pulpería, specializing in wine and local artisanal products.
-Here, Louis shares insights into Peru’s bar scene, a yet-to-be-discovered gem for many.
+Originally from Chimbote, a city in northern Peru, Louis Flores has been living in the capital, Lima, for seventeen years.
+With a career that spans some of Peru’s most renowned restaurants, including Maido, Malabar, and ámaZ, he now manages La Pulpería, a venue specializing in wine and local artisanal products.
+In this interview, Louis shares his insights into Peru’s vibrant yet often underappreciated bar scene, which remains a hidden gem for many cocktail enthusiasts around the world.

 What’s your bartending philosophy?